Sen. McCain’s farewell carries message for Trump

 Sen. Lindsey Graham, R-S.C.; former Sen. Kelly Ayotte, R-N.H.; and Sidney McCain, another of McCain’s daughters, all read from Scripture.

 The honorary pallbearers were a who’s who of the senator’s life and across-the-aisle friendships, including former Vice President Joe Biden, former Mayor Michael Bloomberg of New York, actor Warren Beatty and a bevy of current and former senators, advisers, fundraisers and friends.
-A prominent Russian dissident, Vladimir Kara-Murza, was also included, underscoring the senator’s long-standing opposition to the authoritarian government of President Vladimir Putin.
+A prominent Russian dissident, Vladimir Kara-Murza, was included, underscoring the senator’s long-standing opposition to the authoritarian government of President Vladimir Putin.

 The senator’s remains will be interred Sunday at the U.S. Naval Academy Cemetery, next to his lifelong friend and 1958 academy classmate, Adm.
 Charles Lawson.